Why Couples Drift Apart & How to Rebuild Connection

 Pattern #1: Lack Of Attention And Missed Bids For Connection

 The first sign of strain in many relationships is a drop in everyday attention.
-Small bids for connection go unnoticed or unanswered, and the emotional atmosphere between partners begins to thin.
+Small bids for connection go unnoticed or unanswered, and the sense of being registered by one another begins to fade.

 The distance between Emma and Jack did not begin with a single event.
 It grew through small, easily missed changes.
 In the early years, they made space for each other without thinking.
 Emma spoke about her day, and Jack listened.
 Jack told stories that made Emma smile.
 Those everyday exchanges kept them close.